dhruval30/databaes_meetScribe/README.md

     classifier_sentiment = pipeline("text-classification", model="j-hartmann/emotion-english-distilroberta-base", return_all_scores=True)
     ```

+### Transformers Library

+This project heavily relies on the `transformers` library by Hugging Face for integrating various pre-trained models.
+The `transformers` library enables seamless access to state-of-the-art models for tasks like automatic speech recognition, sentiment analysis, and text generation.
+It serves as the backbone for managing these models and running them efficiently within the project.

 ### LLaMA

 The project integrates the LLaMA3 model for generating conversational responses based on the transcription and sentiment data.
 This is done through the `LLMChain` from LangChain, which allows for prompt-based conversation handling.